CosmosContracts/juno/readme.md

 Juno as a **sovereign public blockchain** hub in the Cosmos ecosystem aims to provide a sandbox environment for the deployment of such interoperable smart contracts.
-The Juno Hub serves as a **decentralized, permissionless & censorship resistant** avenue for developers & projects to efficiently and securely launch application specific smart contracts using proven frameworks and code them in various languages such as **Rust, Go, C, C++** Modules such as CosmWasm allow for decentralized applications (dapps) to be built on robust and secure multi-chain smart contracts.
+The Juno Hub serves as a **decentralized, permissionless & censorship resistant** avenue for developers & projects to efficiently and securely launch application specific smart contracts using proven frameworks and code them in various languages**Rust, Go, C, C++** Modules such as CosmWasm allow for decentralized applications (dapps) to be built on robust and secure multi-chain smart contracts.

-At the heart of Cosmos is the Inter Blockchain Communication protocol (IBC) which sets the table for an interoperable base layer 0 to now be used to transfer data packets across thousands of independent networks supporting IBC.
+At the heart of Cosmos is the Inter Blockchain Communication Protocol (IBC) which sets the table for an interoperable base layer 0 to now be used to transfer data packets across thousands of independent networks supporting IBC.
 Naturally the next evolutionary milestone is to enable cross-network smart contracts.

 The Juno blockchain is built using the **Cosmos SDK framework**.
 A generalized framework that simplifies the process of building secure blockchain applications on top of Tendermint BFT.
-It is based on two major principles: Modularity & capabilities-based security
+It is based on two major principles: Modularity & capabilities-based security.

 Agreement on the network is reached via **Tendermint BFT consensus**.